Analysts Sights: Dryships Inc (DRYS)

-Dryships Inc (NASDAQ:DRYS) shares traded down -1.42% during most recent session while the stock’s latest closing price was $3.48.
-This is the consensus price target based on the analysts polled by Thomson Reuters’ First Call, the average is taken from the individual analysts which provided targets and are short term projections for the 12 months.
+Dryships Inc (NASDAQ:DRYS) shares traded down -4.28% during most recent session while the stock’s latest closing price was $3.13.

 Outperform is an analyst recommendation which means that a stock is expected to do slightly better than the market return.
 Outperform is also known as “moderate-buy” or “over-weight” or “accumulate”.
 Whereas Underperform can also be taken in with “moderate sell” or “under-weight” or “weak-hold”.